-On behalf of The Rachel Firm posted in Child Custody on Thursday, August 21, 2014.
+On behalf of Megan B. Rachel, Attorney At Law posted in Child Custody on Thursday, August 21, 2014.

 For Texas parents going through divorce, child custody is often the most emotional and stressful issue they must deal with.
 If the parents can reach an agreement as to custody, it is only necessary to get the agreement in writing for the court’s approval.
 If the parents are unable to agree, the court will decide custody.
 Texas courts will always look to the child’s best interest in making a custody determination.

 Texas courts use the term “conservatorship” to refer to custody.
 A person who has custody of a child is known as a “conservator.”
 Conservatorship includes the right to make important decisions about the child’s upbringing, including medical, educational and religious decisions.

 Courts in Texas favor both parents being granted conservatorship.
 This is known as a joint-managing conservatorship.
 In a JMC, both parents share the rights and responsibilities of parenting.
 It is possible, however, that in a JMC only one parent will have the right to make important decisions.